March 2019 | Download PDF

 Drug cost savings total $52 billion, representing 35 percent of the total $146 billion in savings for the U.S. healthcare system annually.
 These savings are generated by the lower prices of OTC medicines as compared to more expensive branded or generic Rx medicine alternatives to treat self-managed conditions.

 The majority of cost savings are produced by avoided clinical visits, which represent approximately $95 billion, or 65 percent of total annual savings.
 These savings are the result of the fact that OTC medicines are readily available off the shelf at local retailers, enabling consumers to purchase them easily.
 On the other hand, Rx medicines require visits to healthcare providers to secure a prescription, which can then be used to obtain the medicine at a pharmacy.

-In addition to providing value through costs savings outlined above, OTC medications also help reduce the overall burden on U.S. healthcare system.
-This study estimates that nearly ninety percent of consumers who treat a condition with an OTC medicine, would seek professional medical treatment if OTC medicines were not available in the marketplace.
-It is inconceivable that U.S. healthcare system would be able to absorb additional office visits from hundreds of millions of consumers to get treatment or obtain prescriptions for mild conditions that they can self-treat.
+In addition to providing value through cost savings outlined above, OTC medications also help reduce the overall burden on the U.S. healthcare system.
+This study estimates that nearly 90 percent of consumers who treat a condition with an OTC medicine would seek professional medical treatment if OTC medicines were not available in the marketplace.
+It is inconceivable that the U.S. healthcare system would be able to absorb additional office visits from hundreds of millions of consumers to get treatment or obtain prescriptions for mild conditions that they can self-treat.

 Increased Access to Medicine

 When formerly prescription-only medicines are made available as OTC products, a substantially higher number of consumers typically purchase the product compared to when it was only available through prescription.
 OTC medicines greatly expand access to medicine because they are readily available without a prescription at local outlets and retailers.